Penland Wood Program

 The Penland wood studio contains equipment to suit a variety of woodworking needs.

-3 – 10″ table saws, two of which are Sawstops, with a variety of accessories, tools, and jigs
+3 – 10″ Sawstop table saws (with a variety of accessories and jigs)

 24″ thickness sander